Ordinary (film)

-Ordinary is a 2012 Indian Malayalam-language comedy drama film directed by Sugeeth in his directorial debut and written by Nishad K. Koya and Manu Prasad.
+Ordinary is a 2012 Indian Malayalam-language comedy thriller film directed by Sugeeth in his directorial debut and written by Nishad K. Koya and Manu Prasad.
 The film stars Kunchacko Boban, Biju Menon, Asif Ali and Shritha Sivadas.
 The music was composed by Vidyasagar.
-The film follows the life of a driver and conductor of a K.S.R.T.C. bus that travels from Pathanamthitta to the village of Gavi via Angamoozhy.
+The film follows the life of a driver and conductor of a KSRTC bus that travels from Pathanamthitta to the village of Gavi, Kerala via Angamoozhy.

 The film was released in India on 17 March 2012, and received positive response from audience.
-The film was a blockbuster at the box office.
-The film was remade in Tamil as Jannal Oram by Karu Pazhaniappan and in Telugu as Right Right.
+A blockbuster at the box office, the film was remade in Tamil as Jannal Oram by Karu Pazhaniappan and in Telugu as Right Right.

 Plot

-Iravi Kuttan Pillai, from Thrissur, is appointed in KSRTC as a bus conductor and is assigned Pathanamthitta – Gavi route for his first posting.
+Iravi Kuttan Pillai, from Thrissur, is hired by KSRTC as a bus conductor and assigned the Pathanamthitta–Gavi route for his first posting.
 Gavi is a picturesque small village inside a forest with a small local population, many of whom travel daily to Pathanamthitta for work.
 Situated near the reservoir of a dam, the village charms him, and he quickly adapts to his new life.
 He befriends the locals and falls in love with a native of the village, Kalyani.

 Everything goes well for him, until one fateful day, the bus breaks down en route to Gavi.
 The passengers are provided with alternative transport and servicemen are called in for the repairs.
 The bus driver Suku, from Palakkad, gets drunk with a friend during the repairs, making him unable to drive.
 Iravi has to replace him to take the bus back to Gavi, although unauthorized to do so.
-Dim lighting of the evening, fog and distractions from his conversations with Suku makes him late to see a person standing on road.
+Dim lighting of the evening, fog and distractions from his conversations with Suku make him late to see a person standing in the road.
 The brakes are applied too late, and the bus presumably hits him.
 In the panic of the situation and unable to think straight, they send the bleeding victim in a pickup truck that arrived soon after.
 They lie about the accident, claiming it to be a hit-and-run, while the driver takes him to hospital.
 One of the bags of the victim gets misplaced and they take it with them.